italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
      - The Trust Framework must ensure that the identification of an Issuer is unique and unambiguous.
-If there are multiple instances of the same Issuer sharing the same key material, the Verifier must trust all instances equally.
+If there are multiple instances of the same Issuer using the same key material, the Verifier must trust all instances equally.

 The IT Wallet Trust Framework, compliant with OpenID Federation 1.0 [`OID-FED`_], ensures that each entity (e.g., an Issuer) is uniquely identified through cryptographic keys and metadata distributed via the Entity Configuration well-known endpoint.